frasim/jquery-widget-polygonal-graph/README.md

 ###3) Settings
 In addition to *labels* and *data*, you can add others optional parameters to customize the widget.
 By default they are:

-    max_val: 99,                                            // max value reference
+    - max_val: 99                                            // max value reference
-    textFont: "bold 16px Times New Roman",                  // font of labels
+    - textFont: "bold 16px Times New Roman"                  // font of labels
-    textColor: "#000",                                      // color of lables
+    - textColor: "#000"                                      // color of lables
-    circleLineWidth: 5,                                     // circle line width in px
+    - circleLineWidth: 5                                     // circle line width in px
-    circleRadius: 150,                                      // circle radius in px
+    - circleRadius: 150                                      // circle radius in px
-    circleLineColor: "#333",                                // circle line color
+    - circleLineColor: "#333"                                // circle line color
-    circleBackgroundColor: "rgba(100, 161, 265, 1)",        // circle background color
+    - circleBackgroundColor: "rgba(100, 161, 265, 1)"        // circle background color
-    graph_colors: [                                         // graph line colors (they will be cycled) "rgba(255, 0, 0, 0.6)",
+    - graph_colors: [                                        // graph line colors (they will be cycled)
+        "rgba(255, 0, 0, 0.6)"
-        "rgba(0, 255, 0, 0.6)",
+        "rgba(0, 255, 0, 0.6)"
         "rgba(0, 0, 255, 0.6)"
-    ],
+        ]
-    phase_start: (Math.PI / 2),                             // initial phase in radians (it establishes where the first point will be placed on the circumference)
+    - phase_start: (Math.PI / 2),                            // initial phase in radians (it establishes where the first point will be placed on the circumference)
-    margin: 15,                                             // margin in px of lables from circumference
+    - margin: 15                                             // margin in px of lables from circumference
-    grid: true                                              // show grid (true=yes, false=no)
+    - grid: true                                             // show grid (true=yes, false=no)

 ###COMPLETE EXAMPLE